hoelzer-lab/hypro/README.md

 **prokkaX** - main directory, all files needed by prokkaX stored in here

-In here, it will create the following subdirectories:
-**db** - stores the database of choice in here **mmseqs2_output** - to store mmseqs2 output **output** - all extended files from prokka will be stored here (currently: only gff file)
+In here, it will create the following subdirectories: \n **db** - stores the database of choice in here \n **mmseqs2_output** - to store mmseqs2 output **output** - all extended files from prokka will be stored here (currently: only gff file)